Updated 2021 ⚙️ As we explain in this article, miniature rails are more than just smaller versions of standard profiled rails.

 Profiled rails have high load-carrying capacity for their size.
 But when smooth, precise motion is needed and the load being moved is not very high, they can be overkill for the application.
 That’s why most profiled linear guide manufacturers now make miniature versions, with many of the same performance benefits and features of standard sized profiled rails, but in a smaller package.

-There’s no official designation for “miniature” profiled rails, but most manufacturers classify rails size 15 and smaller as miniature, with sizes as small as 1 mm rail width!
+Note: There’s no official designation for “miniature” profiled rails, but most manufacturers classify rails size 15 and smaller as miniature — with sizes down to an astonishing 1-mm rail width.

 Besides their smaller size, the most significant distinction between miniature and standard profiled rails is the number of rows of balls in the bearing.
 Most standard sized bearings have four rows of balls (two on each side of the bearing), which gives them high load and moment capacity.
 Miniature versions, because of their compact size, typically have just two rows of balls (one on each side).
 This reduces both their load and moment capacities, but “long” versions provide increased pitch and yaw moment capacity, while “wide” versions provide higher roll moment capacity.